 The Skatepark Site Selection Committee chose the Elm Street Parking Lot, which is across the street from New England Youth Theater, as its top choice at its last meeting on May 9.

 Then the committee met one final time Thursday night to go through its selections and see if everyone the committee agreed on the top four choices.
-After meeting for more than an hour Thursday the committee did not make any changes to its list and Elm Street Parking Lot remains the most viable site for a new 6,500 square-foot skatepark, according to the criteria used by the committee.

 The Crowell Lot on Western Avenue received the second most number of points while two sites at Living Memorial Park came in third and fourth.
 The town has all of the meeting notes and agendas, and email correspondences, on the Skatepark Site Selection Committee page of the town website.